 How to Choose a Personal Loan for Debt Consolidation

-Generally, you want to use a personal loan that has a lower interest than the debt being consolidated or refinanced.
+Generally, you want to use a personal loan with a lower interest than the debt being consolidated or refinanced.

-If you do consolidate to a loan with a higher rate, you’ll wind up paying more in the long run.
+If you consolidate to a loan with a higher rate, you'll pay more in the long run.

 Obviously, the lower the rate you can get, the better.